Curved Cantilever Beam: curvedCantilever

 Running the Case

 The tutorial case is located at solids4foam/tutorials/solids/linearElasticity/curvedCantilever.
 The case can be run using the included Allrun script, i.e. > ./Allrun.
-In this case, the Allrun consists of creating the mesh using blockMesh (> ./blockMesh) followed by running the solids4foam solver (> ./solids4Foam) and > ./sample utility.
+In this case, the Allrun script compiles the tutorial-local library in the src directory, creates the mesh using blockMesh (> ./blockMesh), runs the solids4foam solver (> ./solids4Foam), and then runs the > ./sample utility.
 Optionally, if gnuplot is installed, the stress distribution is plotted in the sigmaAtTheta45deg.png file.

 The coupled version of this case, which uses thecoupledUnsLinearGeometryLinearElastic, can currently only be run usingsolids4foam built on foam-extend.
 To modify the case to run with the segregatedlinearGeometryTotalDisplacement solid model, follow the instructions intutorials/solids/linearElasticity/narrowTmember/README.md file.